fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 - **Debugging**: Visualization can highlight where the model might be going wrong.
 For example, Grad-CAM (Gradient-weighted Class Activation Mapping) heatmaps can show which parts of an image the model focused on when making a decision, helping us understand and interpret predictions.
 - **Communicating Results**: Visualizations make it easier to communicate results to stakeholders, especially non-technical individuals, by providing a clear and concise way to understand the model's output and its reliability.

-<h2 id="imbalanced-data">Imbalanced Data ⚖️</h2>
-This imbalance can cause challenges when training machine learning models, as models may become biased toward the majority class.
-They might achieve high overall accuracy by primarily predicting the majority class while failing to effectively recognize the minority class.
-This can lead to poor performance, especially for applications where the minority class is of significant interest, such as in medical diagnoses or fraud detection.

  <h2 id="class-distribution">Class Distribution 📊</h2>
 Here’s the distribution of images across different classes, sorted in descending order by the number of images: